 - Consistent and massive promotion of the content is critical to get continuous traffic and links.

-If you want to create infographic with a potential to at least double your webpage traffic, continue reading this post till the very end.
+If you want to create an infographic with the potential to at least double your webpage traffic, continue reading this post until the very end.
 These lines will walk you through everything you should know to get success.
 In this post, you’ll learn: